 Drug Free Events: Tipton High School will make every effort to secure a drug free environment for our students.
-Participants and spectators at school events may be required to submit to a breath test or other examination administered by school personnel to determine the presence or use of drugs or alcohol.
-Students who are determined to be under the influence of drugs will be subjected to the discipline policy (see ALCOHOL, DRUGS, AND NARCOTICS).
-Non-student spectators will be asked to leave.
-In both cases further attendance at events will be restricted and law enforcement officials will be notified.
+Any student who is determined to be under the influence of drugs or alcohol will be subjected to the discipline policy (see ALCOHOL, DRUGS, AND NARCOTICS).
+Non-student spectators will be asked to leave if suspected to be under the influence of drugs or alcohol.
+In both cases further attendance at events will be restricted and law enforcement officials could be notified.